**Warning: For those that have a fear of going down a stairway over 200 feet high, please call us before signing up for this urban trek.

 We then take a Muni bus to the top of Telegraph Hill where Coit Tower is located.
 The Trek Leader will give guests information about Telegraph Hill and Coit Tower.

-When we reach the top of Telegraph Hill, guest will have the option to go up Coit Tower if there is no line.
-There is an admission fee to go up Coit Tower.
-Note: There are times during the busy summer season when there is a line to go inside the tower.
-If we cannot enter through the back door, you will not be able to enter the tower and seethe Depression Era murals.
-(Click here for link to photos)(Click here for link to videos)
+When we reach the top of Telegraph Hill, guest will NOT have the option to go up to the top of Coit Tower because there usually is a long line.
+There is also an admission fee to go up Coit Tower.
+Note: There are times during the busy summer season and holiday weekends when there is a long line to go inside the tower.
+If the line is too long, you will not be able to enter the tower and see the Depression Era murals.

 At Levi's Plaza, guests will learn how Levi's blue jeans started.
 When the Levi's building is open, guests will have a chance to go visit the museum that shows jeans from the past.

-We will walk or take the F-Line vintage streetcar to the Ferry Building.
+We will walk or take the vintage streetcar to the Ferry Building.